The mango peach smoothie is an easy recipe that is outrageously healthy and delicious. I've made healthy eating even better with my secret ingredient!

 Mango Peach Smoothie Recipe

 - Add black loose leaf tea and steep for 5-10 minutes.

 - Remove tea leaves - set aside to cool.

 - Peel and dice fruit and add to blender.

 - Add flax seeds, honey, yogurt and cooled tea to blender.

 - Add a few ice cubes to blender.

-- Pour in glasses and serve with straw.
+- Pour into 2 glasses and serve with a straw.

 - Share and enjoy!